gr-blog/gregros.dev/posts/typescript/02/conditional-overloads-work-when-conditional-types-fail.post.md

 }
 ```

-TypeScript will pick the first overload that matches – in other words, order matters here.
+TypeScript picks the first overload that matches – in other words, order matters here.
 We need to put the specialized overloads first and the relaxed overloads last.

 Now we’re finally close to a solution, but we’re not quite there yet.
 Let’s take a look at how conditional overloads interact with type parameters!
 ## Rephrasing type parameters